The Jaw-Dropping Makapu’u Lighthouse Hike is One of Oahu’s Best FREE Things to Do

 While you’re in the area, there are several other can’t-miss sights along this part of Oahu’s coastline.
 Just north of the hiking trail, there’s another great place to view the lighthouse from the Makapu’u Lookout and Makapu’u Beach Park.

 For the best snorkeling on Oahu, a day at stunning Hanauma Bay is a must.
-The online reservation system can be tricky but here’s The Foolproof Guide to Hanauma Bay for Snorkeling.
-It covers all my best tips for scoring a reservation plus what to know before you go.
+The online reservation system can be tricky, but here’s The Foolproof Guide to Hanauma Bay for Snorkeling.
+It covers all my best tips for scoring a reservation, plus what to know before you go.

 South of the Makapuu Lighthouse, don’t miss a quick stop by the Halona Blowhole and the Halona Beach Cove (also known as the “From Here to Eternity Beach“).
 And Sandy Beach Park is another excellent place to soak up the Hawaiian sun away from the crowded Waikiki area.